Caius Coelius Caldus was one of the moneyers for the year 51 BC.

 Gens Caelia or Coelia was a plebeian family at Rome.
 In manuscripts the nomen is usually written Caelius, while on coins it generally occurs in the form of Coelius or Coilius.

-head of Coelius Caldus (moneyer's grandfather) right; standard inscribed HIS (Hispania) behind, standard in the form of a boar (emblem of of Clunia, Hispania) before, C·COEL·CALDVS / COS
+Obverse: head of Coelius Caldus (moneyer's grandfather) right; standard inscribed HIS (Hispania) behind, standard in the form of a boar (emblem of of Clunia, Hispania) in front, C·COEL·CALDVS / COS